-The primary sources of law, guideline, and repetition relating to the corporate governance
+The primary sources of law, guidelines, and repetition relating to the corporate governance

 The Companies Act, which swapped the former Companies Act, 1956 on 30 August 2013, and the guidelines issued by the Securities and Exchange Board of India (SEBI) are the primary sources of the Indian corporate governance regime.
 The provisions of the Companies Act have been alerted in a phased manner.